rodrigobastosv/fancy_password_field/README.md

 ```

 # Customization
-The [FancyPasswordField] comes with some pre defined widget that show some okish good looking components for the rules
+The [FancyPasswordField] comes with some pre defined widget that show some okish good looking components for the strenght indicator
 and for the rules.
 But the widget was designed to be fully customizable.
 So you can pass your own builers to both the
 strength password widget and the rules widget.

+On the [Samples](#samples) section you can grab a lot of customizations samples.

-Above we can see an example of some possible customisation for these fields.
+Above we can see an example of some possible customization for these fields.

 ```dart
 class MyApp extends StatelessWidget {